nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 🚧 **Warning**: If your changes to the data file makes its format invalid, NUSPlanner will discard all data and load an empty data file at the next run.

+### NUSMods Data
+NusPlanner runs an offline version of the NUSMods API.
+The NUSMods data stored in NUSPlanner is correct as of **March 17, 2023**.

 ## FAQ

 **Q**: Why is a JAR file required?